koppa/termux-extra-packages/README.md

 # Termux Extra Packages

 Here are located build scripts and patches for packages which haven't been added to the official Termux repositories.

-* [/packages](/packages) - command line tools and libraries
-* [/disabled-packages](/disabled-packages) - packages that are disabled for various reasons, e.g. they are not working or conflicting with packages from the official repository.

-**X11 packages are now considered official and located in [termux/x11-packages](https://github.com/termux/x11-packages).
-In a short time, all X11-related packages will be moved to the separate APT repository (with new domain).
-Extra packages will continue exist.**
+If you are searching for X11 packages, you probably want to look here: https://github.com/termux/x11-packages.

 ## How to enable Extra Packages in Termux
 1. You need to add PGP key to the APT's keyring: